Volunteer Work and Research

 - Volunteering at hospices, e.g. Nancy Hinds Hospice

 - Volunteering at Children's Hospital can be rewarding because this is a teaching hospital and once the hospital becomes acquainted with the student, the student may be trained for intensive care.

 - Volunteering for the Tzu Chi Fresno Medical Team.
 The Tzu Chi International Medical Association also known as TIMA was founded in 1996 by a group of healthcare professionals, and the Fresno branch was officially established in 2004.
 The Tzu Chi Medical Foundation provides quality medical, dental, alternative medicine and vision care, along with health education and other health services, to the income disadvantage residents regardless of their age, gender, race or religious affiliations.
-For more information check out the web site:

 - Nursing homes for elderly people

 - Homes for the developmentally disabled and mental health centers

 - Thrift stores that support non-profits and charitable organizations